johnnylambada/howto-eth/articles/00-Deploy-a-Fully-Tested-NFT-Contract-Using-OpenZeppelin/article.md

 ```
 curl https://raw.githubusercontent.com/OpenZeppelin/openzeppelin-contracts/release-v4.2/test/token/ERC721/presets/ERC721PresetMinterPauserAutoId.test.js \
         | sed '/SupportInterfaces/d' \
+        | sed 's/ERC721PresetMinterPauserAutoId\([^:]\)/OpenZeppelinNft\1/g' \
         > test/OpenZeppelinNft.test.js
 ```

+There are a couple of things to notice about this:
+1. We're taking a copy of the test file from a specific truffle release, so it should not vary over time.
-You'll notice that we strip out any lines containing `SupportedInterfaces`.
-Those lines are not usefull for our purposes.
+2. We're stripping out any lines containing `SupportedInterfaces`.
+Those lines are not usefull for our purposes and would make this process more complicated.
+3. We're changing some (but not all) instances of the string `ERC721PresetMinterPauserAutoId` to our contract name, `OpenZeppelinNft`.

+### First run of the tests

 We can actually run our tests now, and if everything works well the solidity contracts will compile and the tests will run.

 ```
  % npx truffle test # ①

 ② Compiling your contracts...
    ===========================